SeanLossef/web-systems-development/lab9/README.md

 Colleen - Completed part one and 1-5 of part two.
 Decided to change the phone into a varchar instead of an int to fix the size issue, as well as ensure that preceding 0's wouldn't be cut off.
 Charles - Completed Part two 6-10.
+Patricia - Completed some of Part 3.
+	- HTML forms for index.php
+	- minor CSS: fonts, positioning
+	- database connection + functionality for adding students

 ## Part One